 Funded by / Ownership

 Iefimerida.gr does not disclose ownership.
 Revenue is derived through advertising.

 Analysis / Bias

-When covering the USA such as the Trump Administration they use a critical tone “Coronavirus: Cases rise, President Trump’s popularity plummets”.
-In general, they hold a right-leaning editorial bias and sometimes do not report news factually.
+When covering the USA, such as the Trump Administration, they use a critical tone “Coronavirus: Cases rise, President Trump’s popularity plummets.”
+They generally hold a right-leaning editorial bias and sometimes do not report news factually.